 Knox City Council has several management plans for its bushland reserves.
 The one by Lorimer (2001a) deals with fire management and related biodiversity issues in seven reserves.
-Reid et al. (1997b) deal with vegetation along Knox's main waterways (excluding Dandenong Valley Parklands).
-Lorimer (1998) deals with native vegetation along some of Knox's roadsides.
-More detailed plans have been prepared, or are in preparation, for some individual reserves:
+Reid et al. (1997b) deal with vegetation along Knox's main waterways (excluding Dandenong Valley Parklands), but conditions have changed substantially since it was prepared.
+Lorimer (1998) deals with native vegetation along some of Knox's roadsides, most of which have not changed greatly.
+More detailed plans have been prepared for some reserves:

-- Blamey Reserve, Boronia (Lorimer, in preparation); - Blind Creek Billabong, Ferntree Gully (Reid et al. 1997a); - Cathies Lane Bushland, Wantirna South (Lorimer 1997); - Coppelia Street Bushland, Wantirna South (Lorimer 1999a); - Heany Park, Rowville (for which there is presently only a draft flora and fauna report); - Koolunga Native Reserve, Ferntree Gully (Lorimer, in preparation); - Starlight Reserve, Rowville (Lorimer 2000a); and - Stringybark Reserve, Wantirna (Lorimer, in preparation).
+- W.G.
+Morris Reserve (Lorimer 2007b); - Blind Creek Billabong, Ferntree Gully (Reid et al. 1997a); - Cathies Lane Bushland, Wantirna South (Lorimer 1997); - Coppelia Street Bushland, Wantirna South (Lorimer 1999a); - Koolunga Native Reserve, Ferntree Gully (Lorimer 2006); - Starlight Reserve, Rowville (Lorimer 2000a); - · Heany Park, Rowville (Lorimer 2009a); - · Lakewood Nature Reserve, Knoxfield (Lorimer 20009b); and - Roselyn Crescent Reserve, Boronia (Lorimer, in preparation).

-Other Council reserves that could benefit from management plans are (in decreasing order of priority)\:
+Other Council reserves that could benefit from management plans are (in decreasing order of priority):

+- · Timmothy Drive Bushland, Wantirna South;

+- · Blamey Reserve, Boronia;

+- Stringybark Reserve, Wantirna;

-- Lakewood Nature Reserve, Knoxfield; - Timmothy Drive Bushland, Wantirna South; - The Ardnehue Rd Land abutting Dandenong Valley Parklands in Wantirna; - Millers Reserve, Boronia (north of the oval); - 'The Ravine' in The Basin (in conjunction with the adjoining National Park land); - Vaughan Rd Bushland, Ferntree Gully;
+- The Ardnehue Rd Land abutting Dandenong Valley Parklands in Wantirna;

+- Millers Reserve, Boronia (north of the oval);

+- 'The Ravine' in The Basin (in conjunction with the adjoining National Park land);

+- Vaughan Rd Bushland, Ferntree Gully;